 But that does not mean that any old name will do.
 When bestowing a moniker on your beloved business, you will need to keep a few very important tips in mind.

 Ring a Bell.
 Loudly.

 Some names stick in your head, while others barely attract your notice.
 Your company’s handle needs to be easy to remember–particularly when someone needs your services.
-“Tips from Insightly to take Your Business to 11” adeptly illustrates this point by saying that if Etsy were named Grshkinmiffle, their business might not be doing so well.
+“Tips from Insightly to take Your Business to 11” (no longer online) adeptly illustrates this point by saying that if Etsy were named Grshkinmiffle, their business might not be doing so well.
 Why?
 Only a person with an eidetic memory could possibly recall the name Grshkinmiffle.
 And even fewer could pronounce it.

 The right name, however, will stick to the brain like an errant strip of Velcro does to your favorite sweater.

 While the experts concede that “Flickr” is a catchy name–despite its intentional misspelling–they recommend sticking with traditional spellings.
 The disorganized masses need to be able to find your business easily, whether they are looking you up in an old-school phone book or typing your name into Google.
 And a trendy, anti-establishment arrangement of consonants and vowels could prove detrimental to your bottom line.